 If Facebook removed the old ad-driven publishing model, bringing social media into a truly modern world, users would have their privacy and be able to share with friends and family again without the intrusiveness of unvetted ads and data targeting.
 And Facebook would triple their income.

 But what about all the advertisers who use social media to advertise, to reach potential customers?
 That should not be the problem of the citizen; as the citizen’s right to privacy supersedes advertisers’ rights to “target” and violate them.
+Again, but then how do we reach potential customers?
+And again, we’d have to innovate and figure that out.
+We should not be making our problem our customers’ problem.

 All social media has done in their criticism and over-taking of traditional media is just that: over take it, then defaulting to the same tired old ad-driven model of the past 150 years but without the burden of proof in content, responsibility, permissions, and libel laws that traditional media are subject to, as should be.